FAQ

 • Code Lavender: Hurley's Pastoral Care officially added Code Lavender, a crisis intervention tool to support any person at Hurley Medical Center.
 Typically, staff members may request the service after difficult losses or stressful cases, but familieis also may benefit.

 • Stroke Achievement Award: The American Heart Association/American Stroke Association awarded Hurley its Get with the Guidelines Stroke Gold Plus Achievement Award.
-Hurley had already received the AHA/ASA Target: Stroke Eliete Honor Roll Award.
+Hurley had already received the AHA/ASA Target: Stroke Elite Honor Roll Award.

-• Ranked #111 Best Smart Hospital in the World: Newsweek Magazine and global data research company Statista Inc. ranked Hurley #1 in Michigan, #40 in the U.S., and #111 in the world as "Best Smart Hospitals."
-Hurley makes full use of Epic EMR.
+• World's Best Smart Hospitals in 2023: Newsweek Magazine and global data research company Statista Inc. ranked Hurley among the top 50 smart hospitals in the U.S., and #115 in the world.
+Only two hospitals in Michigan were in the top 50 of the U.S. Hurley makes full use of Epic EMR.

 • Internal wellness website: Hurley Employee wellness now offers information at your fingertips from an internal website on the Intranet, including resources for our EAP plans, 24/7 free fitness areas, and other items.